 Makes for an incredibly balanced and entertaining environment for HMS to play in - not excessively favourable to a single type over others.

 Very prominent and effective Tornado Ridge - the ring around the bowl just before the walls and exits.
+This can make thick CWDs like Free Defense Ring scrape while on low height RCs.

 Most likely to be reproduced in the near future compared to other stadium designs, simply because it is the Plastic Beyblade community's darling.